antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 However, this analyzer has had a few short comings:

-1. It doesn't ship with the SDK and is not enabled by default
+1. It's experimental so it doesn't ship with the SDK and is not enabled by default
 2. It essentially hard codes which APIs are platform-specific
 3. It's not smart enough to understand when APIs are called under a platform-guard